-Building on the concepts of Acting I and Acting II, this semester-long course offers more in-depth training in the areas of emotion, character development, and motivation.
+Building on the concepts of Acting I and Acting II, this year-long course offers more in-depth training in the areas of emotion, character development, and motivation.

 Curriculum Guide